-A Child’s Song was developed to meet the needs of adoptive and fostering families who are struggling with unique parenting challenges.
-Without a clear understanding of how trauma and caregiver losses impact a child, parents will implement parenting strategies that, although well intentioned, may actually do more harm than good to the child and to the relationship.
+A Child’s Song was developed to meet the needs of fostering, adoptive and permanent families who are struggling with unique parenting challenges.
+Without a clear understanding of how trauma and caregiver losses impact a child, parents will implement strategies that, although well intentioned, may actually do more harm than good to the child and to the relationship.
 A Child’s Song is committed to supporting families to become the expert on their child and develop the tools to become therapeutic parents.

 Our Name & Our Story………